On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Total Curvature and the Betti Numbers of Complex Projective Manifolds

 By Proposition \ref{cltcequalsspheretc}, the equivalent theorem holds for submanifolds of spheres.
 Equality in Proposition \ref{basicestimate} therefore implies that the integral homology groups of the spherical pre-image $\widetilde{M}$ are torsion-free. \\

-We note that if $M$ is a complex projective manifold which is a complete intersection, Proposition \ref{basicestimate} implies an inequality between the total curvature of $M$ and its degree, because one can compute the Betti numbers of $M$ in terms of the degrees of equations defining its ideal. \\

-We also note that the proofs of the first Chern-Lashof theorem and the corresponding result for submanifolds of spheres in Theorem \ref{spherecl}.A actually imply the following stronger result: Letting $c(M)$ denote the minimum number of cells in a cell complex homotopy equivalent to $M$, $c(M) \leq \mathcal{T}(M)$.
+We note that if a complex projective manifold $M$ is a complete intersection, its Betti numbers can be expressed in terms of the degrees of equations generating its ideal.
+Proposition \ref{basicestimate} can then be translated into a statement in terms of these degrees.
+We also note that the proofs of the first Chern-Lashof theorem and the corresponding result for submanifolds of spheres in Theorem \ref{spherecl}.A actually imply the following stronger result: letting $c(M)$ denote the minimum number of cells in a cell complex homotopy-equivalent to $M$, $c(M) \leq \mathcal{T}(M)$.
 Chern and Lashof discuss this in their second paper \cite{CLII}.
 Spheres and complex projective spaces can be immersed with the minimum possible total absolute curvature, equal to $2$, in Theorems \ref{spherecl} and \ref{cpcl} - we will discuss this in Section \ref{minimizers}. $c(S^{n}) = 2$ for all $n$, however $c(\C P^{m}) = m+1$.
 This implies that the stronger conclusion above does not extend directly to complex projective manifolds.